kuzzleio/kuzzle/docs/request_scenarios/read_http.md

   }
 }
 ```
 \#9.
-The HTTP Router send the response to the Rest client.
+The HTTP Router sends the response to the REST client.

 Sample content: